-I am a 30-something wife and mother from Texas, with an MBA and a background in dance.
+I am a 40-something Texas native, with an MBA and a background in dance.
 They don't quite go together, I agree, but I like to be different!
-I have been married to my wonderful husband D for 10 years, and am a super proud mama to three wonderful boys -- Munchkin (10), Sprout (4) and the Squirt (2).
+I am a super proud mama to three wonderful boys -- Munchkin (18), Sprout (12) and the Squirt (9).
 I love my crazy life, even if it is a little...well...crazy!

-I have recently realized how much this blog means to me.
+I haven't been very active on the blog in the last few years, to be perfectly honest, but I've always wanted to keep the blog in place, even if only for myself.
+However, I have recently realized how much this blog means to me.
 With everything that I do for others, this is something that is mine.
 Something that I do for myself.
 But at the same time, I am also doing this for others as well.
 I love sharing food.
 I have always preferred cooking for others, over cooking for just myself.
 I enjoy bringing smiles to other people's faces.
 I like making my taste testers happy!
 This blog is a work-in-progress.
-Even though I've been blogging for over a year and a half now, I'm still finding myself as a blogger.
-And I'm still learning how everything works!
+Even though this blog has existed for some time now, I'm still finding myself as a writer.
+And I'm still learning how everything works - things have changed since I first started!

 The kitchen has always been one of my favorite places to be.
 I started cooking at a young age, and it's all Mr. Rogers fault!
 My grandparents kept me while my parents were are work, and I always watched Mr. Rogers on PBS.
 One day, he visited a bakery and I was mesmerized.
 I asked my grandmother if we could bake bread.
 She pulled out an old, worn bread baking book and the rest is history!
 The first thing we made was cinnamon raisin bread and I fell in love with the process.
 I still, to this day, prefer making bread the "old-fashioned" way, mixing and kneading by hand.